practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 ## The map coloring problem of Germany with 16 states and 4 colors

 Here I use a different microbenchmark program, albeit one, which I think is much more typical for problems of logic programming than my accidental microbenchmark program.
+See also the [Four color theorem](https://en.wikipedia.org/wiki/Four_color_theorem).

 In 2017, I successfully tested this [Prolog program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2a.pl), which I implemented back then in GNU Prolog version 1.3.0.
 It's this source code from 2013 at chapter "The Graph Coloring Problem": [Try logic programming!
 A gentle introduction to Prolog](https://web.archive.org/web/20170106042155/https://bernardopires.com/2013/10/try-logic-programming-a-gentle-introduction-to-prolog/)